Amazon CloudWatch metrics for Amazon EBS - Amazon Elastic Compute Cloud

 The number of volume create credits available.
 This metric is reported per snapshot per Availability Zone.

-The most meaningful statistic is Average.
+Note: The most meaningful statistic is Average.
 The results for the Minimum and Maximum statistics are the same as for Average and could be used instead.

-Graphs in the Amazon EC2 console
+Amazon EC2 console graphs

 After you create a volume, you can view the volume's monitoring graphs in the Amazon EC2 console.
 Select a volume on the Volumes page in the console and choose Monitoring.
 The following table lists the graphs that are displayed.
 The column on the right describes how the raw data metrics from the CloudWatch API are used to produce each graph.
 The period for all the graphs is 5 minutes.